ithinkdancan/custom-sidebars/readme.txt

 <blockquote>
 <h4>And if you like this, you'll love Custom Sidebars Pro</h4>

-<a href="http://premium.wpmudev.org/project/custom-sidebars-pro/‎">Custom Sidebar Pro</a> gives you everything you'll find in Custom Sidebars, and much, much more.
+<a href="http://premium.wpmudev.org/project/custom-sidebars-pro/">Custom Sidebars Pro</a> gives you everything you'll find in Custom Sidebars, and much, much more.

 Included with the Pro Version: